mathisbot/beskar-os/README.md

 Other useful parameters:
 - `-nic user,model=e1000e`: Add a network card to the emulated computer.
 - `-device nvme,serial=<anything>`: Add a NVMe controller to the emulated computer.
 - `-device usb-kbd`: Add a USB keyboard (currently not recognized).
+This will disable QEMU's PS/2 emulated keyboard.
 - `-device virtio-vga -display <BACKEND>,gl=on`: If having a fixed 2560x1600 resolution bothers you, you can use a better-fitting framebuffer with these options.
 Replace `<BACKEND>` with either `sdl` or `gtk`.

 #### Troubleshooting